 Draft or rework documents designed to persuade, including a statement of the case, a memo in support of a motion, and several sections of an appellate reply brief.
 You will complete multiple drafts, meet individually with the instructor to discuss the drafts, and engage in peer editing of your classmates’ papers.
 The class also includes discussions of persuasive writing strategies and in-depth analysis of examples of good and bad persuasive writing.

-Legal Writing Fellows Program
+Lawyering Fellows Program